 2/5/17 - Jack is doing much better since on the antibiotic and nebulizer treatments.
 We watched the Superbowl game tonight with friends at the house and a good time was had by all.

 2/17/17 - It has been 6 months since Jack's Malignant Pleural Mesothelioma Diagnosis; As you have read, a lot has happened in those 6 months.
-He is currently doing well, but needs to get some strength and endurance back.
+He is currently doing well, but needs to regain some strength and endurance.
 We are planning to go to Florida on March 5.
 With the warm weather there, he will be better able to walk outside and get back some of the strength and muscle mass that he has lost.
 It will be a wonderful change of scenery and will be good to see our friends there.